dotnet/docs/docs/csharp/advanced-topics/expression-trees/expression-trees-execution.md

 Now, when you execute the delegate returned from this method, you have an `ObjectDisposedException` thrown at the point of execution.

-It does seem strange to have a runtime error representing a compile-time construct, but that's the world we enter when we work with expression trees.
+It does seem strange to have a runtime error representing a compile-time construct, but that's the world you enter when you work with expression trees.

 There are numerous permutations of this problem, so it's hard to offer general guidance to avoid it.
 Be careful about accessing local variables when defining expressions, and be careful about accessing state in the current object (represented by `this`) when creating an expression tree returned via a public API.